18F/handbook/CONTRIBUTING.md

 Go to a page, click edit, and make your changes, using markdown.
 Before you save, click the "Preview changes" tab to make sure you've got it right.

-When you save it ("make a commit"), it will create a pull request that will go through a quick review process.
-There are three fields to fill out, _all of which are optional_.
+When you save it ("make a commit"), there are three fields to fill out, _all of which are optional_.

 * **The commit title**: By default it is something like "Update [filename]".
 You can usually leave this as is, or you can be more precise, but keep it short (under 50 characters is recommended).
 * **Extended description**: Explain your changes.
 Useful if you need more than 50 characters.
 If there's a Trello card for this change, you can a link to it here.